 SUBMIT YOUR ESSAY*

-*If you are under 18 years old, your parent or adult caregiver must submit your essay to Naval STEM.
+*If you are under 18 years old, your parent or adult caregiver must complete and submit your essay to Naval STEM.
 Students who are 18 years old or older may submit their essay.
 Please see the RULES & INFO for eligibility restrictions.

 500 - 1,500 Words Total

 Watch the videos to learn about U.S. Navy and Marine Corps STEM research areas and our people.
-Choose one of the STEM topics, conduct additional research on the subject, and compose your essay.
+Choose one of the STEM topics highlighted in the videos, conduct additional research on the subject, and compose your essay.
 Your essay needs to include 1) STEM Research Area, 2) Our People, and 3) The Future.
 The essays must be between 500-1,500 words total.

 STEM Research Area

 Next, select a scientist or engineer from one of the videos who inspires you – this could be the same video you selected for STEM Research Area or a different video.
 Describe how their career and their work inspires you, including your career goals.

 Last, imagine how science and technology from one of the videos will advance over the next 15 to 20 years– this could be the same video you selected for STEM Research Area or a different video.
 Describe how new technologies will change our daily lives in the next 15 to 20 years, including how these new advances might impact the U.S. Navy and Marine Corps of the future.

 Judges will select up to 5,000 winners.
 Please see RULES & INFO for essay judging criteria.

 All winners are eligible to receive a $200 cash prize.
 Exceptional essays may be highlighted on a Naval STEM web page and will be designated Naval Horizons Highest Honors.